-Safeena Husain, Founder and Executive Director, Educate Girls
+Safeena Husain, Founder and Board Member, Educate Girls

 By engaging with a huge base of community volunteers, Educate Girls helps to identify, enrol, and retain out-of-school girls and to improve foundational skills in literacy and numeracy for all children (both girls and boys).
-To date, Educate Girls has helped to enrol over 750,000 girls into public schools, ensuring 94% retention of the girls enroled.
+To date, Educate Girls has helped to enrol over 1.1 million+ girls into public schools, ensuring 95% retention of the girls enroled.

 Ambition for Change

 The world today has many problems, all of them complex and inter-related, but there’s something that can help solve it – educating girls.
 In India, there are around 4.1 million girls who are not in school.
 Girls are out of school due to a myriad of reasons, most important being – their gender.
 Health, nutrition, employability, poverty alleviation – so many things are positively impacted when girls are educated!

 By leveraging the Government's existing investment in schools and by engaging with a huge base of community volunteers, Educate Girls helps to identify, enrol and retain out-of-school girls and to improve foundational skills in literacy and numeracy for all children (both girls and boys).
 This helps deliver measurable results to a large number of children and avoids parallel delivery of services.